kagbogre/electron-custom-notifications/README.md

   (Notifications stack on top of each other)

  ## Adding Images
  To add images, we will load them in base64 encoding.
+Using relative/absolute paths will most likely not work.
  Here's an example of a YouTube-styled notification:
  ```javascript
 const {